 Our carer training programme seeks to give you some of those skills, or those that will help to protect your own health, such as moving and handling people with limited mobility without damaging your back.

 Carers may find themselves moving people in conditions which

 Available to help those who have to maintain the person they care for mobility during caring.
 Topics include Safety for wheelchair use for either person, Correct positioning of wheelchair user and Loading wheelchair into a vehicle.

 The Hillingdon Leisure Link provides savings on leisure activities to a wide range of concessionary groups.

 From as little as £2, you are able to use any of the leisure centres in the Hillingdon borough.
+Over 65 swimming is FREE.
 Click here for more information.